sharmaeklavya2/blog-source/content/posts/hand-cricket.md

 [this instructibles page](https://www.instructables.com/How-to-Play-Hand-Cricket/),
 or on [this iOS app's website](https://theshubhamarya.github.io/HandCricket/).

+I used to play hand cricket a lot in childhood.
+But back then it never occurred to me that maybe I can use math to figure out how to play this game well.
+I searched the internet to see if anyone has analyzed this game already, but I didn't come across anything.
+This game doesn't even have a proper wikipedia page!
+This is a shame.
+We must fix this by giving it the mathematical treatment it deserves.

 In this article, I formally define the game and the associated mathematical problem.
 I haven't yet succeeded in solving the problem.
-I've written down the progress I've made.
+I've written down the progress I made.
 I have never formally studied game theory, so perhaps I'm just ill-equipped to solve it.

 ## Formal Description of the Game